Day 1: TANGIER – CHEFCHAOUEN

 Without any doubt a good way to get to know this city is to be immersed.
 In the bustle of the famous Jemaa el Fna square and perceive a leap back in time.
 Completely different to European civilization, the beautiful city is a sensual mix of seductive, magic surroundings, because with only a stroll through its small alleyways you can fall in love.

 We recommend you visit:

-The Saadian Tombs, one of the most visited places in Marrakesh, opened to the public in 1917, the year in which they were discovered.
-In the same garden you can see more than 100 tombs decorated with mosaics, in them are buried the bodies of the servants and warriors of the Saadian Dynasty.
+The Saadian Tombs : Famous place in Marrakesh. opene since 1917.
+In the same garden you can see more than 100 decorate Tombs, with mosaics.
+In them are buried the bodies of the servants and warriors of the Saadian Dynasty.

-The Bahia Palace is a palace and a set of gardens built with the intention of being the biggest palace of all time and residence of the former Vizier, it includes a courtyard decorated with a central pond and surrounded by rooms.
+The Bahia Palace : is a gardens Palace, built with the intention to be the big palace.
+The former Vizier, it includes a courtyard decorated with a central pond and surrounded by rooms.